OpenHope/OpenHope/README.md

 >
 > \- Alex Younger in the issue for the project [Tailblocks](https://github.com/mertJF/tailblocks/issues/57)

-Skillful creators and maintainers should not be forced to choose between working for one company on a closed-source code for money or teaching and working on useful projects for everyone for free.
+Skillful creators and maintainers should not be forced to choose between working for one company on a closed-source code for money OR teaching and working on useful projects for everyone for free.

 We need these people to make our technology infrastructure secure and stable.